amolabs/amo-client-go/README.md

 ```
 The sender creates a new stake or increase an existing stake associated with
 the `<validator_pubkey>` by `<amount>` of AMO coin. `<validator_pubkey>` is a
-HEX-encoded byte array.
-A user cannot have multiple stakes with different
+HEX-encoded or base64-encoded byte array.
+A user cannot have multiple stakes
-validator public keys.
+with different validator public keys.

 Staking coins means the user wants to participate in a block production process
 as a validator.
 Every validator node(see AMO blockchain network document) has a